Hello, thank you for visiting me here on WordPress! I’m a French artist and I live near Paris.

 Through the Dogon and the Yanomami, my interest in the multiplicity of techniques and supports for aesthetic expression influenced my artistic practice.
 The voyages to the Amazon Rainforest have informed several series of paintings created while living among the Yanomami.
 The support used is roughly woven canvas prepared with acrylic medium then textured with a mixture of sand from the river bank.
 This supple canvas is then rolled and transported on expeditions into the forest.
 They are then painted using a mixture of acrylic colors and Achiote and Genipap, the vegetal pigments used by the Yanomami for their ritual body paintings and on practical and shamanic implements.

-My concern for the ongoing devastation of the Amazon Rainforest has inspired my films and installation projects.
+My concern for the ongoing devastation of the Amazon Rainforest has inspired my films and installation projects and the burning sculpture performances “The Forest is Burning” in different parts of the world.

 “The Yanomami shamans who fight the xawara epidemic see the disease’s image appear in the form of strips of scarlet fabric.
 The xawara epidemic is approaching and its smoke is glowing red!
 It is making the sky become ghost and is devouring all the human beings in its path!
-It must be driven away!” – Davi Kopenawa, Yanomami spokesman, Roraima, Brazil, from his book ” The Falling Sky ” – 2013.
+It must be driven away!” – Davi Kopenawa, Yanomami spokesman and shaman, Roraima, Brazil

 Shamans in the Alto Orinoco region of Amazonas, Venezuela, described – oru a wakëxi – the gold smoke to me in these terms decades before I read Davi’s words.
 Dreaming in my hammock in the Yanomami shabono, I saw the totemic sculpture I would later create when I returned to Paris.
 In another dream, I saw my sculpture burning.